Kotlin/KEEP/proposals/stdlib/uuid.md

 This approach would enable Kotlin UUID to seamlessly work with APIs that use Java UUID, keeping [platform types](https://kotlinlang.org/docs/java-interop.html#null-safety-and-platform-types) in mind.

-One downside of this approach is that we would not be able to implement the `Comparable` interface in the future, even if we find convincing arguments to do so.
+One downside of this approach is that we would not be able to implement the `Comparable` interface to compare UUIDs in a lexical order on every supported platform.
 This limitation arises because Java `UUID.compareTo()` [conducts signed `Long` comparisons](https://bugs.openjdk.org/browse/JDK-7025832), leading to non-lexical order.
-We would not be comfortable bringing this behavior to the Kotlin UUID implementation on other platforms.

 Additionally, it's worth mentioning that switching to the mapped type approach would change the `Serialization` implementation currently in place; specifically, the serial representation would become larger.